jorgebastida/gordon/docs/quickstart.rst

   * :doc:`project` Details about how you can customize your projects
   * :doc:`apps` Internals about how applications work.
+  * :doc:`lambdas` In-depth exmplanation of how lambdas work.
-  * :doc:`resources` List of all resources and integrations you can create using Gordon.
+  * :doc:`eventsources` List of all resources and integrations you can create using Gordon.